GTNewHorizons/GT-New-Horizons-Modpack/README.md

 The pack recipes are hard.
 And I mean it.
 Are you up for the challenge ?

-Please download DreamCraftCore.0.2.0.jar from TS Folder
+DreamCraftCore.0.2.0.jar s in the TS Folder

 Minetweaker GT5 Addon 0.3.5:
 https://github.com/Dream-Master/Minetweaker-Gregtech-5-Addon